wearefrank/zaakbrug/CONTRIBUTING.md

 - When you open the SoapUI project in a new version of SoapUI, Save the project and create a seperate PR for any changes in the project file.
 - Try to keep to one change at a time and keep them small.
 - Whenever possible, avoid combining changes that both add and remove lots of things.
+- When importing/referencing WSDL's, OAS or any other resources in the repository, make sure to change the absolute path's to relative paths.
+These paths should be relative to the **folder containing the SoapUI project file**.

 ## Manual testing with own test cases
 If you would like to create and run your own test cases in SoapUI then you should complete the configuration under "docker-compose.openzaak.dev" section below to be able to have the catalog imported.
 Afterwards, you could create your own test cases in SoapUI.